Best budget fishing seatboxes: Top picks for £350 and under

 Updated on

-As many anglers are aware, you can spend upwards of £1000 on the best seatbox, but this is out of the price bracket of many anglers and some of the best fishing seatboxes under £350 are truly incredible in terms of features and performance.
+As many anglers are aware, you can spend upwards of £1000 on the best seatbox, but this is out of the price bracket of many anglers and some of the best budget fishing seatboxes under £350 are truly incredible in terms of features and performance.
 Not all anglers need a really premium box, they need something to sit on and hold items of tackle.
 If you fish waters where longer walks are required a cheaper box is usually better, as the more expensive boxes are ridiculously heavy and not designed to be carried.

 Just because a seatbox is cheaper doesn't mean you won't get a quality product, as many manufacturers have designed some fantastic systems to cater for all budgets.
 You'll still get a lot of the features you'll see on more premium boxes but you usually get less drawers and in some cases a slightly more compact seatbox.
 Depending on the company, the best seatboxes under £350 will still allow you to attach all their aftermarket products onto them such as feeder arms, brolly attachments and side trays, so you can still customise them exactly how you want to.